CiscoDevNet/eve2cml/README.md

 There's a known issue with the maximum number of interfaces defined in the shipping node definitions for IOL and IOL-L2.
 As for the released version of CML 2.7.0, the maximum number of interfaces is 16.
 If you have topologies which use more interfaces (`Ethernet4/0` and up) then you need to add the additional interfaces to the node definition in CML (Tools -> Node and image definitions -> IOL / IOL-L2).
 In the interface section, add the required interfaces and name them properly.
 Don't forget to click "Update" at the bottom when done.

-This is likely fixed in the 2.7.1 release, once available.
+This is fixed in the 2.7.1 release, once available.

 The converter has now 32 interfaces defined in the mapper (`Ethernet0/0` to `Ethernet7/3`).